-Most presentations of Peano arithmetic incorporate the addition and multiplication of natural numbers as either binary function symbols or as three place relations.
-Formally, we will avoid introducing the extra constructors $+$ and $\cdot$, and choose to encode addition and multiplications as relations.
+Most presentations of Peano arithmetic incorporate the addition and multiplication of natural numbers as binary function symbols or as three-place relations.
+We will avoid introducing the extra constructors $+$ and $\cdot$ and choose to encode addition and multiplication as relations.
 In particular, these are defined as the fixed point expressions $\plus$ and $\mult$ given in Section~\ref{sec:proofs}.
-The relation between these two presentation is such that the equality $x + y = w$ corresponds to $\plus \, x \, y \, w$ and the equality $x \cdot y = w$ corresponds to $\mult \, x\, y\,w$.
+The relation between these two presentations is such that the equality $x + y = w$ corresponds to $\plus \, x \, y \, w$ and the equality $x \cdot y = w$ corresponds to $\mult \, x\, y\,w$.
 A more complex expression, such as $\forall x\forall y.~(x \cdot s \, y = (x \cdot y + x))$, can similarly be written as either

 or as